gisellegomez/MiniEbay/readme.txt

-CST351 Mini eBay project
+CS 351 Final Project - Mini Ebay
-Team members: Giselle Gomez, Audrey Ramborg, Kelly Keniston
+Kelly Keniston, Giselle Gomez, Audrey Ramberg
-Framework: webpy with sqlite
+An implementation of a miniature ebay-like system using the framework webpy and sqlite for the database.

-commands to run:
+Commands to load data into database: sqlite3 sqlite.db

-sqlite3 sqlite.db
+.read tables.sql
-.read ebay/schema.sql
+.quit

-cd ebay
+Commands to run program:
-python ebay.py
+python run.py